 A Smartphone camera often suffices.
 Enthusiasts consider DSLR or mirrorless with extra batteries and a Lightweight tripod.

-A GoPro camera proves useful for capturing adventure activities like ziplining or river rafting.
+A GoPro camera comes in handy for capturing adventure activities like ziplining or going down the river on a raft.

-Use cloud storage services like Google Drive, Dropbox, or iCloud to store photos and important documents.
+Use cloud storage services like Google Drive, Dropbox, or iCloud to back up photos and important documents.
 This protects your personal data if you lose your phone or camera.

-Pack a practical health and wellness kit to address common travel ailments and well-being.
+Pack a practical first aid and wellness kit to address common travel ailments and well-being.

 Bring all prescribed drugs in their original containers with a doctor's note.
 Over-the-counter remedies are helpful.